-One example can be found in one of the most important Old Testament miracles God performed, providing food for His people where there was none—bread from a wilderness, life-giving provision from the dew of a desert (Exodus 16:1–5).
-Manna from heaven was neither stuffing, nor pudding, nor turkey and gravy, but it gave sustenance, and with it God was proving Himself to His people by providing for them so that they might live.
+One can be found in one of the most important Old Testament miracles God performed, providing food for His people where there was none—bread from a wilderness, life-giving provision from the rocks and dew of a desert (Exodus 16:1–5).
+Manna from heaven was neither stuffing, nor pudding, nor turkey and gravy, but it gave sustenance, and with it, God was proving Himself to His people by providing for them so that they might live.
 Having opened the door to their deliverance, His gift of manna was enough, even more than enough, for a people so recently enslaved in bondage and ignorance!

 So, how did the Israelites respond to God’s gift?
 They complained about its lack of variety and asked for meat (Numbers 11:4–6).
 These people, who had not shown themselves willing to abide by their covenant with God, were already putting Him to the test by their complacency and ingratitude!
 If God could give them bread, they reasoned, why not meat?
 They missed a valuable opportunity to persevere in faith, to recognize that, though the road to freedom had its share of hardships, God would soon give them more than they could ever imagine.